There’s no shortage of fraud and risk management tools designed to beat bad transactions. Let’s see which ones will work

 But on the other hand, there is a strong incentive for the risk management tool to block more payments that would have been valid.
 They are more conservative when it comes to false positives, which could actually damage your bottom line in the long run.

 Another important factor to consider.
 Do you want to go with a mature, reputable seller?
 Or a newcomer who’s trying to make their mark on the tech scene?

 Both have their pros and cons:

-Legacy tools: a.k.a enterprise risk software.
+- Legacy tools: a.k.a enterprise risk software.
 Better suited to enterprise clients.
-These are risk companies that have decades of experience, and a well-oiled workflow for checking bad data.
+These are risk management tools from companies that have decades of experience, and a well-oiled workflow for checking bad data.
 The downside is that their risk management software rollouts are slower, and datasets can become stale – especially when they use shared blacklists (a merchant marks a credit card as fraudulent, and it’s blocked across the entire platform for every other client).
 They also tend to be much pricier.

 Hidden Costs and Other Things to Consider

 Let’s now look at all the extra parameters that may affect your ROI when it comes to risk management tools and fraud monitoring tools: